The-Butterfly-Network/butterfly-network-docker/README.md

 See the `LICENCE` file for details.

 ## Trademarks
-"Doughmination System" is a trademark in the United Kingdom under trademark number UK00004263144.
+"Doughmination System" is a pending trademark in the United Kingdom under trademark number UK00004263144.

 ## Maintainers
 - CloveTwilight3 (Clove Nytrix Doughmination Twilight)